Skip to main content

 ARTIZON MUSEUM

 The Artizon Museum offers cutting-edge cultural experiences in the heart of central Tokyo.
-Originally known as the Bridgestone Museum of Art, the museum was established in 1952 to house the collection of its founder, Shojiro Ishibashi.
-Now numbering some 3,000 artworks, the encyclopedic collection is grounded in businessman and philanthropist Shojiro Ishibashi’s personal holdings, spanning from Impressionist masterpieces to Japanese Western-style paintings, and from antiquities to contemporary art.
+Originally known as the Bridgestone Museum of Art, the museum was established in 1952 to house the collection of its founder, businessman and philanthropist Shojiro Ishibashi.
+Now numbering some 3,000 artworks, the collection spans from Impressionist masterpieces to Japanese Western-style paintings, and from antiquities to contemporary art.

 The museum relaunched in 2020 with the opening of new state-of-the-art facilities anchoring the 23-story Museum Tower Kyobashi.
 The name Artizon, which combines the words “art” and “horizon,” reflects the museum’s mission to transcend generational and geographic boundaries, serve the public interest, and shape the future.
 This is achieved through a robust program of exhibitions that interweave art histories from different continents and centuries.